 For people in India and China — where high fluoride levels are found in the water —consumption of tamarind has been shown to help flush the body of excess fluoride.
 Too much fluoride in the body can cause skeletal fluorosis, a painful condition that can damage bones and joints.

 There is some evidence to suggest that tamarind bark might have some untapped health potential.
-One study found that tamarind bark extract has a blood glucose lowering effect, which may make it useful for blood glucose management in people with diabetes.
+One study in rats found that tamarind bark extract has a blood glucose lowering effect, which may make it useful for blood glucose management in people with diabetes.
 The researchers also found that the extract has antioxidant capabilities that helped prevent kidney damage in cases of hyperglycemia (high blood sugar).

 If your doctor has told you that you need to monitor your cholesterol level, ask if tamarind could help.